PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

     :color: info
     :class-body: sd-border-{3}

-    Based on :bdg-info-line:`Lemma 1` the optimal value of the Problem :eq:`focops-eq-2`  :math:`p^*` can be solved by solving the corresponding dual problem.
+    Based on :bdg-info-line:`Lemma 1` the optimal value of the :eq:`focops-eq-2`  :math:`p^*` can be solved by solving the corresponding dual problem.
     Let

     .. math::